Skip to content

 });

-Q1: Why do Hook rule errors occur during compilation?
+Q5: Why is a Hook rule error reported during compilation?

-A: This is usually because Vue reactive APIs are not called at the top level.
+A: This usually happens because Vue reactive APIs are not called at the top level.
 Please check:

 vue

-<!-- ❌ Error example: called inside conditional statement -->
+<!-- ❌ Error example: Called inside a conditional statement -->

 <script setup>